Chronology

 Sony Wonder releases Charlie’s first children’s album, By The Light Of The Moon: Campfire Songs and Cowboy Tunes.

-The Charlie Daniels Band releases Tailgate Party, released on Blue Hat Records is a collection of songs that have inspired the band over the years.
+The Charlie Daniels Band releases Tailgate Party.
+Released on Blue Hat Records it is a collection of songs that have inspired the band over the years.

 Charlie takes his historical Volunteer Jam on the road for the first time for Volunteer Jam Tour ‘99 with friends Molly Hatchet, The Marshall Tucker Band and for several dates, Hank Williams Jr. A charity partnership was developed between Charlie and Habitat for Humanity and several houses were built while on tour.